A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: Discussion

-The literature around formal requirements theories of consciousness, which so far has focused on falsification \cite{doerig2019unfolding} and non-triviality \cite{kleiner2021falsification} and also ``toy'' models \cite{albantakis2025utility}, may seem at first a small subfield of the neuroscience of consciousness focused on highly-theoretical ``armchair'' arguments.
-For this reason, others have argued that formal or theory-based arguments should take a backseat to empirical research, and we should not put strong constraints on theories of consciousness. \cite{usher2023philosophical}
+The literature around formal requirements for theories of consciousness, which so far has focused on falsification \cite{doerig2019unfolding} and non-triviality \cite{kleiner2021falsification} and also ``toy'' models \cite{albantakis2025utility}, may to outsiders at first seem a small subfield of the neuroscience of consciousness focused on highly-theoretical ``armchair'' arguments.
+For this reason, some in the literature have argued that formal or theory-based arguments should take a backseat to empirical research, and we should not put strong constraints on theories of consciousness. \cite{usher2023philosophical}

-The results herein show the opposite conclusion.
+The results herein show the opposite.
 Formal requirements for theories of consciousness to be testable offer the glimpse of a rare \textit{progressive} subfield of consciousness research.
-To put it bluntly: the past two decades have seen a number of novel theories of consciousness advanced, and empirical research has, so far, not ruled out a single theory of consciousness that I'm aware of.
+To put it bluntly: the past two decades have seen a large number of novel theories of consciousness advanced, and empirical research has, so far, not ruled out a single theory of consciousness that I'm aware of.
 Nor has it answered any urgent questions we desire of consciousness research, like the issue of LLM consciousness.

-It seems likely that many will approach these results by debating the definition of falsification, such as pointing out that while a simpler Popperian definition is used here \cite{popper2005logic}, in comparison Lakatos offers a more complex form of falsification \cite{lakatos2014falsification}.
-Even if some more complicated conception survives the substitution argument (which we have no reason to think it should, given that it is just ``refined falsification''), it is a move of last resort: if we have clear and simple falsification criteria for a science of consciousness, and we know certain theories do pass these without cases of pathological mismatches for identical input/output systems, and others do not, we should be very careful about relaxing the standards of science until it's shown to be impossible to make progress without doing so.

-The point of this paper goes beyond its contents: the goal is to illustrate how a progressive approach to a science consciousness might take place via painstakingly working out all the requirements theories of consciousness need to satisfy in order not to be a priori falsified and yet still remain non-trivial and scientifically informative.
-That this already rules out a great number of contemporary theories, gives us the structure of a strong disproof of LLM consciousness, and points us toward the capability of continual learning, is the kind of actually surprising information that indicates a progressive research program.
+The point of this paper goes beyond its contents: the goal is to illustrate how a progressive approach to a science of consciousness might take place via painstakingly working out all the requirements theories of consciousness need to satisfy in order not to be a priori falsified and yet still remain non-trivial and scientifically informative.
+That this already rules out a great number of contemporary theories, gives us the structure of a disproof of LLM consciousness, and points us toward the capability of continual learning, is the kind of actually surprising information that indicates a progressive research program.